Updated on May 27, 2021

 *Cruelty-Free But… (*CF)

-2021 Update!
-This is a new brand category that we recently added.
-It’s for brands that are technically ‘Cruelty-Free’ because they don’t test on animals.
+This is for brands that are technically ‘Cruelty-Free’ because they don’t test on animals.
 But there’s a disclaimer to follow.
+See below:

 *Cruelty-Free But

-• Or they sell a line of animal hair makeup brushes (where obtaining hair from fur-bearing animals cannot be done in a cruelty-free manner).
+- Or they sell a collection of animal hair makeup brushes (where obtaining hair from fur-bearing animals cannot be done in a cruelty-free manner.)

-• Or they don’t offer any vegan products (we only recommend vegan products on our site, so it wouldn’t feel right to list a cruelty-free brand but not be able to recommend any of their products).
+- Or they don’t offer any vegan products (I only list and recommend vegan products on my site, so it wouldn’t feel right to list a cruelty-free brand but not be able to recommend any of their products.)

 Because there is no standard definition for the label ‘Cruelty-Free,’ I felt it was important to disclose these disclaimers so you can decide for yourself whether you want to buy from these brands.